kyymichelle/country-guess/src/static/markdown/blog.md

 Although this is a simple application where the data could be handled by the React [Context API](https://reactjs.org/docs/context.html), for the purpose of refreshing my memory a Redux store will be used.
 [This guide](https://redux.js.org/recipes/usage-with-typescript) was super helpful in getting started.

 After doing some reading, I thought it'd be good to try out these handy [react-redux hooks](https://react-redux.js.org/next/api/hooks) as they could replace the use of the `connect()` function with class components.
 To do this, I refactored the container components to be functional components, and the code looks noticeably neater already!

+#### TODOs

+- In /containers/Blog.tsx fix fetch() with something that works cross browser because it's not supported by IE - maybe a polyfill?